yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 Lists all tablets and their replica locations for a particular table.

-Useful to find out who the LEADER of a tablet is.
+Use this to find out who the LEADER of a tablet is.

 **Syntax**